 Who wants to take pills and potions every day?
 No one!
-But many of us have to take medicines to stay well, even to stay alive.
+But many of us have to take medicines to stay well and, for some people, even to stay alive.

 Get to know your medicines

-Knowing about your medicines can help you get the most benefit and avoid problems with them.
+Knowing about your medicines can help you get the most benefit from them and avoid problems with them.

 Be prepared for side effects

-Side effects are more likely to occur when starting a new medicine – within hours or days – as your body gets used to the medicine.
-But some may be delayed, starting after taking the medicine for some time.
+Side effects are more likely to occur within hours or days of starting a new medicine, as your body gets used to it.
+But some side effects may be delayed, starting after taking the medicine for some time.

-When you start a new medicine, ask about what side effects to watch for, anything you can do to ease them and any serious effects that require immediate medical attention.
+When you start a new medicine, ask about what side effects to look out for, anything you can do to ease them and any serious effects that require immediate medical attention.

-On rare occasions drug reactions can be serious or life-threatening; ask what to look out for and when to seek immediate help.
+On rare occasions drug reactions can be serious or life threatening.
+Ask what serious side effects to look out for and when to seek immediate help.

 Get your medicines reviewed annually